What is Considered a Low GPA for Medical School? (+ Tips)

 Receive Convincing Letters of Recommendation

-When your GPA is low, Adcoms look to your recommenders to confirm you’re capable.
+When your GPA is low, AdComs look to your recommenders to confirm you’re capable.
 You need letters that don’t just say you’re hardworking but that make it clear you’re already functioning at a med student level in character, intellect, and integrity.
 Get these from people who’ve directly observed you in academic or clinical environments, not from big names who don’t really know you.

 Align with the School’s Mission in Your Secondary Essays